kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 Suggested, tentative future work, which may be covered by future proposals:
  - Obtain all runtime-specific information needed to collect metrics from the CRI.
  - Modify cAdvisor to be "stand alone", and run in a seperate binary from the kubelet.
 It will consume the above metadata API, and provide the summary API.
- - The kubelet no longer provides the summary API, and starts cAdvisor stand-alone by default.
-Include flag to not start stand-alone cAdvisor.
+ - The kubelet no longer provides the summary API, and starts, by default, cAdvisor stand-alone (which provides the summary API).
+Include flag to disable running stand-alone cAdvisor.

 ## Rollout Plan

-TBD
+The core metrics endpoint (TBD) will be added alongside the current Summary API for the upcoming release.
+This should allow concurrent developments of other portions of the system metrics pipeline (metrics-server, for example).
+Once this addition is made, all other changes will be internal, and will not require any API changes.
+Once the [implementation work](#implementation-plan) is completed, @dashpole will start discussions on how to provide the summary API through a means separate from the kubelet.
+One current idea is a standalone verison of cAdvisor, but any third party metrics solution could serve this function as well.

 ## Implementation Status